Product

 Introducing Vmail: Private Video Messaging

-We at Quicki believe that asynchronous communication should not be limited to text and email because tone, body language, and facial expressions are all lost in text-based communication.
-So we made sending and recieving private videos as easy and secure as email; we call it vmail.
+At Quicki we believe that asynchronous communication should not be limited to text and email because tone, body language, and facial expressions are all lost in text-based communication.
+So we made sending and receiving private videos as simple and secure as email; we call it Vmail.
 Vmail enables asynchronous conversations through video with the intimacy of your face, voice, and screen.

-While some benefits of vmail are easily measured, such as saved time, other benefits are less tangible but equally important in improving communication within teams, throughout companies and even with customers.
+While some benefits of Vmail are easily measured, such as saved time, other benefits are less tangible but equally important in improving professional communication.

 • Stronger relationships.
 Vmail allows you to increase the frequency and quality of your remote exchanges, strengthening personal connections across time and space.

-Vmail is optimized for back and forth conversations through video with the intimacy of your face, voice, and screen.
-Video sharing, on the other hand, is one-way communication with video.
-Current video sharing platforms such as Loom and Vidyard are optimized for the one way sharing of recorded videos and don’t adequately support two-way video conversations.
+Vmail is optimized for convenient, efficient tur-based video conversations using the intimacy, authenticity, and clarity of your face, voice, and/or screen.
+Video sharing, on the other hand, is one-way video communication.
+Other video sharing platforms such as Loom and Vidyard are optimized for the one-way sharing of recorded videos and don’t adequately support two-way video conversations.

-Another important distinction between vmail and video sharing has to do with privacy settings.
+Another important distinction between Vmail and video sharing has to do with privacy settings.
 Vmails are by definition private; they can only be accessed by the individuals they are sent to, just like emails.
-This makes vmail optimal for sharing private feedback, coaching or other sensitive conversations.
+This makes vmail optimal for sharing private feedback, coaching, or other sensitive conversations.
 On the other hand, when sharing a video, privacy is optional.
-For example, on Loom you first share a video and then optionally secure who can watch it with a password.
-It’s default setting is not necessarily secure and there are external steps involved in securing the video.
+For example, on Loom you first share a video and then optionally restrict who can watch it with a password.
+Its default setting is not necessarily secure and there are external steps involved in securing the video.

-While email is a fast and easy way to organize, edit and share your thoughts, it lacks the intimacy (and often clarity) of face-to-face communication.
+While email is a fast and easy way to organize, edit, and share your thoughts, it lacks the intimacy (and often clarity) of face-to-face communication.
 For some messages, it’s not just the text that matters, but also the manner in which it’s delivered.
-In these cases, sending a vmail allows you to include the audio and visual cues such as tone, body language, and facial expressions that you can’t attach to an email.
+In these cases, sending a Vmail allows you to include important audio and visual cues such as tone, body language, and facial expressions, which you can’t attach to an email.

-However, not every message needs to be sent through video.
-You should consider sending a vmail when it’s inconvenient to share something in real-time or face-to-face, but you feel that without your face, voice and/or screen:
+However, not every message needs to be sent using video.
+You should consider sending a Vmail when it’s inconvenient to share something in real-time or face-to-face, but you feel that without your face, voice, and/or screen:

 • Your message won’t produce the same results (ex.
 Coaching and motivating a team)